joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 >Psalms 22:6 (CSB) **But I am a worm and not a man, scorned by mankind and despised by people.**

-Us in our unbelief:
+This is you and me in our unbelief:

 >Ephesians 2:1 (CSB) **And you were dead in your trespasses and sins**

-Us apart from God:
+And this you and me apart from God:

 >Titus 3:3 (CSB) **For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.**

 Let me contend that the Christian comes upon seeing the glory and beauty and the holiness of God and just becomes undone.

 Now you and I might not have the Paul's Road to Damascus radical transformation.
 Some do.
 Others might have been like C.S.
 Lewis who just gets on their motorcycle and at the end of a very short ride through the countryside, Mr. Lewis just believes and trust in God.

 But we are all undone in one way or another at the sight of God and the beauty of his grace and gospel.
 And once you see it, you are never the same.
 You can't go back to what you once was.

 If your eyes were opened to the gospel of God, you cannot go back to your helpless estate because that feeling of being helpless is terrible and the worst feeling in the world.

 You now know that you need help--super help, something outside of yourself.
 Like Paul, you cry out, "Wretched man that I am!
 Who is going to save me from this body of sin and death!"
 Or like the tax collector, standing in the back of the sanctuary, beating his chest and crying out, "Lord, have mercy on me, a sinner!"

-It was there, in that moment, is when God saved you completely and perfectly to himself.
+It was there, in that moment, when God revealed his glory to you, is when God saved you completely and perfectly to himself.
 For good.

 You and I as sinners in the sight of God are helpless.
 I used to say 'helpless as babes' but even babies breath on their own.
 We were helpless as dead corpses at the bottom of the ocean.
 Who is going to save us?

 ---